Poultry farming: Arsenic

 Poultry feed can include roxarsone or nitarsone, arsenical antimicrobial drugs that also promote growth.
 Roxarsone was used as a broiler starter by about 70% of the broiler growers between 1995 and 2000.
 The drugs have generated controversy because it contains arsenic, which is highly toxic to humans.
 This arsenic could be transmitted through run-off from the poultry yards.
 A 2004 study by the U.S. magazine Consumer Reports reported "no detectable arsenic in our samples of muscle" but found "A few of our chicken-liver samples has an amount that according to EPA standards could cause neurological problems in a child who ate 2 ounces of cooked liver per week or in an adult who ate 5.5 ounces per week."
-The U.S. Food and Drug Administration (FDA), however, is the organization responsible for the regulation of foods in America, and all samples tested were "far less than the... amount allowed in a food product."
+The U.S. Food and Drug Administration (FDA), however, is the organization responsible for the regulation of foods in America, and all samples tested were "far less than the ... amount allowed in a food product."

 Growth hormones

-Hormone use in poultry production is illegal in the United States."The Use Of Steroid Hormones For Growth Promotion In Food-Producing Animals" Similarly, no chicken meat for sale in Australia is fed hormones.
+Hormone use in poultry production is illegal in the United States.
+Similarly, no chicken meat for sale in Australia is fed hormones.
 Several scientific studies have documented the fact that chickens grow rapidly because they are bred to do so, not because of growth hormones.